JustYummy/subtitle-making-by-force/README.md

-# Making Subtitle With Force
+# Make Subtitle With Force
-making subtitle form English subtitle to Chinese&amp;English subtitle used google Translate.
+make subtitle form English subtitle to Chinese&amp;English subtitle used google Translate.

 ## What I have done?